-Ailbhe Ní Bhriain is an Irish artist known for her use of video montage.
-She creates immersive multiscreen installations, which combine film, computer generated imagery and sound.
+Ailbhe Ní Bhriain is an Irish artist known for her use of film, computer generated imagery and photography.
 The work has been exhibited widely both nationally and internationally and has increasingly involved collaboration with musicians and composers, with screenings and installations incorporating recorded sound, live performance and improvisation.

 2005 – 2008

 Phd by practice in Fine Art, Kingston University, UK

 MA (distinction) Fine Art, Royal College of Art, London

 BA (1:1) Fine Art, Crawford College of Art, Cork, Ireland

 Diploma (distinction) Fine Art, CrawfordCollege of Art, Cork, Ireland